wintechis/blast/CONTRIBUTING.md

 1. Create a new Branch to implement your contribution in.
 2. Follow [Google's JavaScript Style Guide](https://google.github.io/styleguide/javascriptguide.xml)
 3. Open a new [pull request](https://github.com/wintechis/blast/pulls) against the `master` branch.
-4. When your contribution is ready for review, and linting plus all tests from the GitHub actions succeed, request a review.j
+4. When your contribution is ready for review, and linting plus all tests from the GitHub actions succeed, request a review.
 5. Complete additional design work, tests or other changes asked by the reviewer
 6. Then, when approved, your PR gets merged into the master branch